tinymce/tinymce-docs/components/dialog/overview.md

 ## Introduction

-The Dialog plugin is created for showing dialogs (sometimes referred to as modals) in your application.
-The plugin supports the use of dynamic content for all aspects and is easily configurable / overridable.
-To display simple information (eg: source code plugin, displays the HTML code from the content in the dialog)
+The Dialog API allows plugins to show dialogs (sometimes referred to as modals) in your application.
+The API supports the use of dynamic content for all aspects and is easily configurable / overridable.

 ## Use Cases